ISG-ICS/cloudberry/docs/documentation.md

 ### Advanced users

-Real-world workloads may require a multi-nodes AsterixDB cluster.
+Some applications may require a multi-node AsterixDB cluster.
-You can follow the official [documentation](https://ci.apache.org/projects/asterixdb/install.html) to setup up it.
+You can follow the official [documentation](https://ci.apache.org/projects/asterixdb/install.html) to set it up.